-In 2011 the OECD Guidelines were updated.
-As host of OECD Watch, SOMO was directly involved in the negotiations and worked on capacity building and knowledge building for NGOs as regards using the guidelines and their grievance mechanism.
+2011 was the year of the revised OECD Guidelines.
+As coordinator of the OECD Watch, SOMO was directly involved in the negotiations and worked on capacity building and knowledge building for NGOs as regards using the guidelines and their grievance mechanism.

-On its 50th anniversary in 2011, the OECD formally adopted an updated text of the OECD Guidelines for Multinational Enterprises.
-In the new text, new provisions were included concerning human rights, due diligence and supply chain responsibility.
-These improvements will have a positive impact on corporate accountability in the supply chain.
-The Guidelines emphasise that corporations should do anything to avoid and mitigate negative impacts following their international activities.
-These new OECD Guidelines remain voluntary, but all companies that want to be considered for specific Dutch government subsidies, for example for Public Private Partnerships in developing countries, have to endorse the Guidelines.
+On its 50th anniversary in 2011, the OECD formally adopted a revised text of the OECD Guidelines for Multinational Enterprises.
+In the new text, progress has been made in terms of human rights, due diligence and supply chain responsibility.
+These improvements will have a positive impact on corporate transparency in the supply chain.
+The guidelines emphasise that corporations have to do everything in advance of their international activities to avoid negative impacts.
+This means that, if negative impacts come to light, the burden of proof falls on the corporations to show that they did enough to avoid them.
+These new OECD guidelines remain voluntary, but all companies that want to be considered for Dutch subsidies, for example for Public Private Partnerships in developing countries, have to sign the guidelines.

-While these are valuable additions to the content and scope of the guidelines, SOMO announced in 2011 that the updated text failed to introduce more stringent measures to ensure company compliance.
+While these are valuable additions to the content and scope of the guidelines, SOMO announced in 2011 that the revised text failed to introduce more stringent measures to ensure company compliance.
 Without credible enforcement mechanisms, it remains to be seen whether the update will make a real difference in the day-to-day struggles of victims of corporate abuse.
-In the absence of minimum standards to ensure that the Guidelines are consistently applied, it will be up to National Contact Points to step up to the plate and demonstrate their commitment and ability to resolve disputes and help provide remedies for those adversely affected by corporate misconduct.
+In the absence of minimum standards to ensure that the guidelines are consistently applied, it will be up to National Contact Points to step up to the plate and demonstrate their commitment and ability to resolve disputes and help provide remedies for those adversely affected by corporate misconduct.

-OECD Watch was the NGO representative on the Advisory Group working on the update of the OECD Guidelines.
-Through this role, SOMO was able to increase its influence on OECD policy- making on the issue of the Guidelines and beyond on behalf of OECD Watch.
+SOMO was the only CSO with a representative on the OECD Advisory Group.
+Through this role, SOMO was able to increase its influence on OECD policy-making on the issue of the guidelines and beyond on behalf of OECD Watch.
 The network became an official stakeholder within the OECD Investment Committee, in which it can raise questions about the implementation and impact of the guidelines.

-In the Netherlands, SOMO used the updated guidelines to raise questions in parliament about the Dutch government's progressive implementation of the guidelines.
-SOMO and OECD Watch will continue to press for progressive implementation over the next few years and will continue to seek cases to bring to National Contact Points, such as the case against the Dutch-Argentinean seed multinational company Nidera in 2011 (see more under 'OECD Watch').
+In the Netherlands, SOMO used the revised guidelines to raise questions in parliament about the Dutch government's progressive implementation of the guidelines.
+SOMO and OECD Watch will continue to press for progressive implementation over the next few years and will continue to seek cases to bring to the national contact points, such as the case against the Dutch-Argentinean seed multinational company Nidera in 2011 (see more under 'OECD Watch').

 Activities in 2011 have strengthened the cooperation between the NGOs involved in OECD Watch.
-Efforts were also made in terms of building knowledge and capacity for NGOs worldwide in terms of understanding the OECD Guidelines and how they can make use of them, for example, by using the grievance mechanism and mediation facilities at the National Contact Points.
+Efforts were also made in terms of building knowledge and capacity for NGOs worldwide in terms of understanding the OECD Guidelines and how they can make use of them, for example, by using the grievance mechanism and mediation facilities at the national contact points.
 OECD Watch started redrafting its 2006 Guide to the Guidelines after the 2011 update.
 The Guide is expected to be published in June 2012.